2025 The Birds of Southern Spain

 This morning, we may have one final opportunity to target any remaining species near our hotel.
 Ultimately, we will drive to Madrid, where our Birding tour will conclude.

 The tour is concluded.
-Our driver will bring us to the airport for flights home.
+Our driver will take us to the airport for flights home.

 If anyone would like to stay in Madrid for the night or an extension - please let us know.